xNok/slack-go-demo-socketmode/docs/1_go_1_16_embeded.md

 var b []bytes
 ```

-Besides, you can retrieve your embedded files with a variable of type `FS`.
-You can define which file needs to be "embedded" in your application using a [glob](https://man7.org/linux/man-pages/man7/glob.7.html) pathname.
+Besides, you can also retrieve your embedded files with a variable of type `FS`.
+You can even define which file needs to be embedded in your application using a [glob](https://man7.org/linux/man-pages/man7/glob.7.html) pathname.

 ```
 import "embed"